 Learn something new every day More Info... by email

-The first thing to do before cleaning up a sulfuric acid spill is to check yourself and any other people who are around.
-You should check your clothes and skin, because sulfuric acid can easily eat through or burn both of these.
-Clothes with sulfuric acid on them should be removed, and exposed skin or eyes should be washed for at least 15 minutes to wash away and dilute the acid.
-Failing to do this before cleaning acid spilled elsewhere may result in disfiguring burns.
+The very first thing you’ll need to do after a spill is assess the situation, paying particular attention to whether any of the acid got on yourself or anyone else nearby.
+You should check your clothes and skin because sulfuric acid can easily eat through or burn both of these.
+Clothes that have been splashed should be removed immediately, and exposed skin or eyes should be washed for at least 15 minutes with cool, clean water to rinse away and dilute the acid.
+Failing to do this before moving on may result in disfiguring burns and extraordinary pain.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!